Scheduling

 Note

 Node pool configurations override the default scheduler configuration.
-For example, if the default cluster configuration is set to `binpack` and there is a node pool with `spread`, then any workloads placed on the node pool will use `spread`Preemption configuration
+For example, if setting the default cluster configuration to binpack and there is a node pool with spread set, then any workloads placed on the node pool use spread.

-Preemption allows Nomad to evict lower-priority tasks to make room for higher-priority tasks when resources are scarce.
+Preemption allows Nomad Enterprise to evict lower-priority tasks to make room for higher-priority tasks when resources are scarce.
 It ensures that critical workloads can acquire the necessary resources even when the cluster is under high utilization.
-This feature is enabled by default for `system` jobs.We recommend enabling preemption on production clusters for all workload types, especially if there are critical tier 1 workloads that require priority sharing hosts with lower tier workloads.
-This ensures that tier 1 workloads will always receive priority over the expense of potentially having downtime for the lower tier workloads.
+Nomad Enterprise enables this feature by default for `system` jobs.We recommend enabling preemption on production clusters for all workload types if there are critical tier 1 workloads that require priority sharing hosts with lower tier workloads.
+This ensures that tier 1 workloads always receive priority over the expense of potentially having downtime for the lower tier workloads.

 server {